github/codeql/docs/language/ql-training-rst/cpp/program-representation-cpp.rst

 .. note::

   When writing queries in QL it is important to have in mind the underlying representation of the program which is stored in the database.
-Typically queries make use of the “AST” representation of the program - a tree structure where program elements are nested within other program elements.
+Typically queries make use of the “AST” representation of the program–a tree structure where program elements are nested within other program elements.

   The “Introducing the C/C++ libraries” help topic contains a more complete overview of important AST classes and the rest of the C++ QL libraries: https://help.semmle.com/QL/learn-ql/ql/cpp/introduce-libraries-cpp.html

 Database representations of ASTs
 ================================

 AST nodes and other program elements are encoded in the database as *entity values*.
-Entities are implemented as integers, but in QL they are opaque - all one can do with them is to check their equality.
+Entities are implemented as integers, but in QL they are opaque–all one can do with them is to check their equality.

 Each entity belongs to an entity type.
 Entity types have names starting with “@” and are defined in the database schema (not in QL).